This Web Page is Memory

 (remembered as being my play-mate J’Ann’s birthday),

-but before I could get to the corner shop for a quarter of Barker and Dobson’s Barley
+but before I could get to the corner shop for a quarter of Barker and Dobson’s

-cleared the shelves nation-wide.
-This
+had cleared the shelves nation-wide.

-frustrating the dreams of many children who were strictly limited to one or two
+years, frustrating the dreams of many children who were thus strictly limited

-sweets a day.
-But in compensation there
+to one or two sweets a day.
+But in

-was Christian Kunzle’s restaurant in Union Street
+compensation there was Christian Kunzle’s restaurant

-could seldom manage more than one!
-How
+eyed a plateful but could seldom manage more than one!
+How strange that such indulgent fare has

-strange that such indulgent fare has long since vanished from the shops!
+long since vanished from the shops!

 Food rationing continued with full